-The project will unite the expertise of the three Leibniz institutes involved, drawing upon their previous work on the authority of international organisations (WZB), the legitimacy claims of NGOs (HSFK), and the "rising powers" (GIGA).
-As a first step, the project will develop its basic concepts for a joint publication on the "multiple sites of resistance" against international institutions.
-In addition to the topic of resistance, the publication will also investigate the authority and legitimacy of these institutions.
-As a second step, the researchers will create a database that systematically assesses forms of authority and corresponding contestations and legitimacy claims over time and in different fields.
+The project unites the expertise of the three Leibniz institutes involved, drawing upon their previous work on the authority of international organisations (WZB), the legitimacy claims of NGOs (HSFK), and the "rising powers" (GIGA).
+As a first step, the project developed its basic concepts for a joint publication.
+In addition to the topic of resistance, it also investigated the authority and legitimacy of these institutions.
+As a second step, the researchers created a database that systematically assesses forms of authority and corresponding contestations and legitimacy claims over time and in different fields.